Beamer64/BuddieBot/README.md

 go get ./...
 ```

-to snag all of the dependencies.
+to snag all the dependencies.

 ---